CAVE LEADERSHIP

 PREPARE

-Get as much knowledge as you can about the cave beforehand: what obstacles and hazards there are, and what gear is required.
+Get as much knowledge as you can about the cave beforehand: what obstacles and hazards there are, what gear is required, and how long the trip is likely to take.

 HARWOOD HOLE